 Vulnerability is uncertainty, risk, and emotional exposure.
 And according to Brown, the “primary trigger for women, in terms of its power and universality, is… how we look.”

 Having worked with thousands of women, I know this first-hand to be true.
-Ask a woman who always wears makeup to walk out of the house without and it puts her in an uncomfortable position.
+Ask any woman who always wears makeup if she would walk out of the house without and it puts her in an uncomfortable position.

 But it goes even beyond that when it comes to wearing color.